-It is exceedingly rare for you to have a magnesium deficiency, even if the foods you eat are somewhat lacking in the mineral.
-Conditions such as malabsorption syndromes, kidney disease and chronic alcoholism can deplete the amount of magnesium in your body over time.
-According to the Linus Pauling Institute, experimentally induced magnesium deficiency results in low serum potassium levels and a high retention rate for sodium that can cause muscle disorders, nausea, vomiting and personality changes.
+According to the Linus Pauling Institute, experimentally induced magnesium deficiency can result in low serum potassium levels and a high retention rate for sodium that may cause muscle disorders, nausea, vomiting and even personality changes.

 - Harvard School of Public Health: Shifting the Balance of Sodium and Potassium in Your Diet